gnemtsov/jest-snapshots-book/README.md

 # Usage

-Install as a dev dependency
+Install as a dev dependency:
 ```
 $ npm install --save-dev jest-snapshots-book
 ```